johnny13/hui/README.md

-Huement User Interface [ hui ]
+Huement User Interface [ HUI ]
 ---------------------------------------------

 HUI is the fast, flexible and dynamic User Interface.
-It supports HTML 4 & 5, CSS 1-3, and numerous jQuery Plugins.
+Based on jQuery it provides a web template and ui framework.

 Users First.
 Design Second.
 ---------------------

-Huement User Interface is designed around the idea that there are knowns, and unknowns, unknown unknowns, and known unknowns.
-HUI can adapt to almost all viewport sizes, and has multiple fallbacks for various end user systems.
+Huement User Interface [HUI] can adapt to almost all viewport sizes, and has multiple fallbacks for various end user systems.
 It also supports a standard touch interface from the get go, and can be easily integrated into any project, online or offline, anywhere supporting javascript and css.

 Stylish Documentations
 -------------------------